gregdferrell/course-fsw-p4-story-time/README.md

   * Add popular section to index based on likes
   * Add images to stories
 * Cleanup & bugfix
-  * Update story time service to not return sql alchemy objects to caller
   * Map 404 to better error handling page